The Charlene Heisler Prize

 Nominations

-- Nominations must be submitted by the candidate’s supervisor.
+- nominations must be submitted by the candidate’s supervisor.

-- an electronic copy of the thesis;
+- the nomination must include an electronic copy of the thesis.

-- examiners’ reports on the thesis.
+- the nomination may include examiners’ reports on the thesis.

-Submissions should be emailed to the ASA Prizes and Awards Coordinator, Dr Tanya Hill – thill@museum.vic.gov.au.
+Nominations should be emailed to the ASA Prizes and Awards Coordinator, Dr Tanya Hill – thill@museum.vic.gov.au.

 - 2023 – Piyush Sharda (Australian National University)